Suicide Club (film)

-Suicide Club, known in Japan as Suicide Circle (自殺サークル, Jisatsu Sākuru), is a 2001 Japanese independent horror film written and directed by Sion Sono.
-The film explores a wave of seemingly unconnected suicides that strikes Japan and the efforts of the police to determine the reasons behind the strange behavior.
-The film stars Ryō Ishibashi, Masatoshi Nagase, Akaji Maro, Saya Hagiwara, Yoko Kamon, Rolly, Hideo Sako, Kimiko Yo, Mika Kikuchi, So Matsumoto and Takashi Nomura.
+Suicide Club (Note: Known in Japan as Suicide Circle (自殺サークル, Jisatsu Sākuru).) is a 2001 Japanese independent horror film written and directed by Sion Sono.
+It stars Ryō Ishibashi, Masatoshi Nagase, Akaji Maro, Saya Hagiwara, Yoko Kamon, Rolly, Hideo Sako, Kimiko Yo, Mika Kikuchi, So Matsumoto, and Takashi Nomura.
+The film explores a wave of seemingly unconnected suicides across Japan and the efforts of the police to determine the reasons behind them.

-Suicide Club was shown at numerous film festivals around the world and won the Jury Prize for "Most Ground-Breaking Film" at the 2003 Fantasia Film Festival.
-It developed a significant cult following over the years.
+Suicide Club premiered at the Tokyo International Film Festival on October 29, 2001, and was released in Japan on March 9, 2002.
+It was shown at numerous global film festivals and won the Jury Prize for Most Ground-Breaking Film at the 2003 Fantasia Festival.
+It has since developed a significant cult following.

 Plot

 On May 27, 54 teenage girls commit a mass suicide in Tokyo by jumping in front of an oncoming train.
 Shortly after, at a hospital, two nurses jump out of a window.
 At both locations, rolls of skin are found, matching the skin removed from the bodies of the dead.
-Detectives Kuroda, Shibusawa, and Murata are notified by a hacker, Kiyoko, of a website called Haikyo ("Ruins"), which displays a red circle for each female suicide victim and a white one for each male.
+Detectives Kuroda, Shibusawa, and Murata are notified by a hacker named Kiyoko of a website called Haikyo ("Ruins"), which displays a red circle for each female suicide victim and a white one for each male.

 On May 28, a group of high school students jump off their school building's roof during lunch, sending the city in search of a "Suicide Club".
 By May 29, the suicide epidemic has spread all over Japan.
 A man named Masa throws himself off a roof and lands on his girlfriend, Mitsuko, who was on her way home.
 The roll of skin they receive matches a butterfly tattoo on his back.
 When Mitsuko is taken to the police station for questioning, they perform a strip search and discover that she has the same tattoo.

 On May 30, the police receive a call from a boy, warning them that at 7:30 that evening, another mass suicide will take place at the same platform.
 The detectives organize a stake-out to prevent it, but nothing happens.
 Meanwhile, individual and smaller-scale group suicides continue all over Japan, claiming many lives, including Kuroda's entire family.
 Kuroda receives another call from the boy, whom he accuses of murdering his family.
 The boy denies this before asking Kuroda what his connection to himself is, and if that connection will vanish in the event of Kuroda's death, unlike the deaths of his family.
 A second child's voice joins the call and berates Kuroda for his selfishness.
 Kuroda orders the remaining detectives to launch an investigation into all of the recent suicides before shooting himself in the mouth.